civican/legisinfo/44-1/bills/S-17/bill_text.md

 **(2)** The authorization given under subsection (1) shall

-  **contain** a description of the dataset;
+  contain a description of the dataset;

-  **establish** the manner in which the Service may update the dataset;
+  establish the manner in which the Service may update the dataset;

-  **establish** the period during which the authorization is valid;
+  establish the period during which the authorization is valid;

-  **establish** any terms and conditions that the Minister or designated person considers necessary respecting
+  establish any terms and conditions that the Minister or designated person considers necessary respecting

   the querying or exploitation of the dataset, or

   the destruction or retention of the dataset or a portion of it; and

-  **establish** any terms and conditions that the Minister or designated person considers advisable in the public interest.

-> **Explanatory Note**:
-> *This amendment to the English version removes the verb "specify" in the portion of subsection 11.17(2) before paragraph (a) and adds a verb in each of the paragraphs to make the English version consistent with the French version.*
-> *Existing Text*:
-> > The authorization given under subsection (1) shall specify
-> > a description of the dataset;
-> > the manner in which the Service may update the dataset;
-> > the period during which the authorization is valid;
-> > any terms and conditions that the Minister or designated person considers necessary respecting
-> > the querying or exploitation of the dataset, or
-> > the destruction or retention of the dataset or a portion of it; and
-> > any terms and conditions that the Minister or designated person considers advisable in the public interest.
+  establish any terms and conditions that the Minister or designated person considers advisable in the public interest.

 ### Section 15